chetanbg1/cbgwork1/README.md

 }

 //while the thread is inside a synchronized method of an object,
-//all other thread wish to execute the same synchronized methos have to wait
+//all other thread wish to execute the same synchronized method have to wait
 //thread must have the object lock

 //Volatile keyword